Izamal

 Our Lady of Izamal is celebrated twice a year; on December 8, the Day of the Immaculate Conception, with a 10-day celebration and fair, and in August.
 While her Patron Saint day is August 15, her celebration goes well past August 22 (the anniversary of her papal coronation, authorized by Pope Pius XII in 1949).
 A third celebration is held on the weekend closest to May 31, when Izamal welcomes the Yucatán Archdiocese’s annual pilgrimage, which is headed by the Archbishop and other clergymen.

-As mentioned above, Izamal was an important city back in the 2nd century BCE, and many of its pre-Hispanic buildings survive to this day.
-Most of them are open to the public and free to visit every day from 8 am to 5 pm.
+As mentioned above, Izamal was an important city back in the 2nd century BCE, and an astonishing number of its pre-Hispanic buildings survive to this day.
+Some might even be right under your feet, as it’s said that many Izamal residents have Maya remains in their backyard.
+And the best part?
+All public archaeological sites are free and open from 8 am to 5 pm.

 Kinich Kakmó Pyramid in Izamal